JeyAsare/fithub/README.md

 - As a returning user, I would like to be able to have the freedom of deleting my account whenever I please and not have my personal data lying around.

 ### Site Admin Goals
-- As the site admin, I should be able to edit and delete any posts
+- As the site admin, I should be able to delete any posts that I believe are not appropiate to be displayed on Fithub
-- As the site admin, I should be able to edit and delete any users.
+- As the site admin, I should be able to delete any users who are not using Fithub for its uses and purposes..

 ## Colour Scheme